Jordan Weisman

-Biography
+Early life

 Weisman graduated from Francis W. Parker High School, in Chicago, Illinois.
 He went to the Merchant Marine Academy and briefly attended University of Illinois at Chicago, before leaving school to pursue his business interests.

+Career

 In 1980, Weisman founded role playing game publisher FASA Corporation (short for the Freedonia Aeronautics & Space Administration, named after the fictional country in the Marx Brothers film Duck Soup) with partner L. Ross Babcock.
 Weisman and Babcock made a few hundred photocopies of the early adventures that Weisman wrote for the pen and paper role-playing game, Traveller, and sold the adventures to a local store in Chicago before sending them to nationwide distributors.
 Weisman started his business working out of his basement, and when he and Babcock wanted outside talent they brought William H. Keith Jr. and his brother J. Andrew Keith into the company from freelancing for Game Designers' Workshop.
 The first professional publication from the company was I.S.P.M.V Tethys (1980), a set of ship deckplans illustrated by Weisman.
 FASA agreed in August 1981 to publish the magazine High Passage, with Weisman and Babcock responsible for the layout and editing.
 Weisman wanted FASA to produce its own science-fiction roleplaying game, so he and Babcock secured the rights in 1982 to produce their own Star Trek: The Role Playing Game which was published in 1983.
 FASA published a game involving battling mechanoids called Combots (1983), by Weisman and Fawcett.
 FASA later produced the successful BattleTech and Shadowrun franchises.

 In 1987, Weisman and his father Morton Weisman founded Environmental Simulations Project — later renamed Virtual Worlds Entertainment — the company that produced the BattleTech Centers.
 Working with Incredible Technologies, VWE created the world's first immersive networked location-based virtual reality gaming centers.
 VWE was a critical, though not a commercial success.
 As Weisman got more involved in VWE, Sam Lewis became FASA's president.

 In 1995, Weisman founded FASA Interactive with Denny Thorley and Morton Weisman to personally take over the development and production of the hit MechWarrior PC games; as part of this arrangement, the tabletop role-playing company FASA Corporation provided a license to the computer game company FASA Interactive for its game properties in exchange for stock in the company.
 The franchise is one of the top-selling PC games of all time, with sales of over 9 million units worldwide.